 Avoid Unemployment Insurance Payment Delays, Overpayments, and Penalties

-After you file an Unemployment Insurance (UI) claim, you must provide the EDD with eligibility information every two weeks to receive UI benefit payments.
+After you file for unemployment insurance benefits, you must provide the EDD with eligibility information every two weeks to receive benefits.
+This is known as certifying for benefits.
 If you think you made an error after submitting your certification, Contact UI immediately.